 Janique Parrott Gaffney has spent most of her professional career teaching in schools that serve students from disenfranchised communities.
 She strongly believes that learning to read and write is a human right, for without these skills, individuals cannot fully participate in society.
 Currently, she teaches 7th and 8th grade English in a self-contained setting in South East D.C., in a school where there is no comprehensive plan to support dyslexic students.
 She is pursuing her credential in academic language therapy through ASDEC so that she can explicitly teach students the foundational language skills they lack.

 Committed to raising awareness about dyslexia, appropriate interventions, and accommodations, especially in schools that serve students in disenfranchised communities, she leads presentations and workshops for parents and teachers in the D.C. area.
 Janique attended Bryn Mawr College and received her Master of Arts Degree in Secondary English Education from Brown University.
 She lives in Upper Marlboro, Maryland.

 Jane Wilson Hanson

 Warren Phenegar is currently a high school social studies teacher at The Siena School in Silver Spring, MD.
-Warren is a passionate and dedicated educator with more than ten years of experience teaching core requirements and honors electives in Social Studies for middle and high school students.
+Warren is a passionate and dedicated educator with more than twelve years of experience teaching core requirements and honors electives in Social Studies for middle and high school students.

 Warren received a Bachelor of Arts degree in History and Education from Saint Peter’s College in New Jersey.
 He also worked as a Test Development Specialist for the American Institutes for Research in Washington, DC.
 Warren lives in Takoma Park, MD.